Dhivyalakshmi-M/child_care-pediatric_app/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

 📬 Contact
-Created by [Your Name] – feel free to reach out via [your email or GitHub profile link].
+Created by [Dhivyalakshmi] – feel free to reach out via [mdhivyalakshmisp@gmail.com].